-The functional currency is the currency of the primary economic environment in which the entity operates, and has been determined for each entity within the Company.
-The presentation currency and functional currency for all entities within the Company is the Canadian dollar.
-The functional currency determinations were conducted through an analysis of the consideration factors identified in IAS 21, The Effects of Changes in Foreign Exchange Rates.
+The functional currency is the currency of the primary economic environment in which the entity operates and has been determined for each entity within the Company.
+The consolidated financial statements are presented in Canadian dollars, which is Colibri's functional currency.